dtcooper/bmir-calls/README.md

-Here's the [Flask](https://palletsprojects.com/p/flask/) app that routes calls to and from [Burning Man Information Radio (BMIR)](https://bmir.org), for both the broadcast desk (the "broadcast phone") and our new for 2019, in-lounge hotline (the "weirdness phone") via [Twilio](https://www.twilio.com/).
+Here's the [Flask](https://palletsprojects.com/p/flask/) app that routes calls to and from [Burning Man Information Radio (BMIR)](https://bmir.org), for both the broadcast desk (the "broadcast phone") and our new for 2019, in-lounge hotline (the "BMIR Phone Experiment" or "weirdness" phone) via [Twilio](https://www.twilio.com/).

 Here's a [link to the Google form](https://calls.bmir.org/) where you can enroll.